turingschool-examples/flashcards-starter/README.md

 ## Test Files Organization

-Similar to feature code, your test code needs to be put in a specific place for it to run successfully.
+Test code needed to be put in a specific place for it to run successfully.

-**Put all of your test files in the `test` directory.** As a convention, all test filenames should end with `-test.js`.
+ As a convention, all test filenames end with `-test.js`.
 For instance: `Round-test.js`.

-## Running Your Tests
+## TDD Used to Develop

-Run your test suite using the command:
+Tests run using the command:

 ```bash
 npm test
 ```

-The test results will output to the terminal.
+The test results were output to the terminal.

----

-## Linting Your Code

-Run the command in your terminal `npm run lint` to run the linter on your JavaScript code.
-There will be errors and warnings right from the start in this starter kit - the linter is still running successfully.

-Your linter will look at the JavaScript files you have within the `src` directory and the `test` directory.

 ---